Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 Once you've initialized an `ImageAnalysisClient`, you need to select one or more visual features to analyze.
 The options are specified by the enum class `VisualFeatures`.
 The following features are supported:

-1. `VisualFeatures.CAPTION` ([Examples](#generate-an-image-caption-for-an-image-file) | [Samples](samples)): Generate a human-readable sentence that describes the content of an image.
+1. `VisualFeatures.CAPTION` ([Examples](#generate-an-image-caption-for-an-image-file) | [Samples][samples]): Generate a human-readable sentence that describes the content of an image.
-1. `VisualFeatures.READ` ([Examples](#extract-text-from-the-image-file) | [Samples](samples)): Also known as Optical Character Recognition (OCR).
+1. `VisualFeatures.READ` ([Examples](#extract-text-from-the-image-file) | [Samples][samples]): Also known as Optical Character Recognition (OCR).
 Extract printed or handwritten text from images.
-1. `VisualFeatures.DENSE_CAPTIONS` ([Samples](samples)): Dense Captions provides more details by generating one-sentence captions for up to 10 different regions in the image, including one for the whole image.
+1. `VisualFeatures.DENSE_CAPTIONS` ([Samples][samples]): Dense Captions provides more details by generating one-sentence captions for up to 10 different regions in the image, including one for the whole image.
-1. `VisualFeatures.TAGS` ([Samples](samples)): Extract content tags for thousands of recognizable objects, living beings, scenery, and actions that appear in images.
+1. `VisualFeatures.TAGS` ([Samples][samples]): Extract content tags for thousands of recognizable objects, living beings, scenery, and actions that appear in images.
-1. `VisualFeatures.OBJECTS` ([Samples](samples)): Object detection.
+1. `VisualFeatures.OBJECTS` ([Samples][samples]): Object detection.
 This is similar to tagging, but focused on detecting physical objects in the image and returning their location.
-1. `VisualFeatures.SMART_CROPS` ([Samples](samples)): Used to find a representative sub-region of the image for thumbnail generation, with priority given to include faces.
+1. `VisualFeatures.SMART_CROPS` ([Samples][samples]): Used to find a representative sub-region of the image for thumbnail generation, with priority given to include faces.
-1. `VisualFeatures.PEOPLE` ([Samples](samples)): Detect people in the image and return their location.
+1. `VisualFeatures.PEOPLE` ([Samples][samples]): Detect people in the image and return their location.

 For more information about these features, see [Image Analysis overview][image_analysis_overview], and the [Concepts][image_analysis_concepts] page.

 ### Analyze from image buffer or URL

-The `ImageAnalysisClient` has two methods `analyze_from_buffer` and `analyze_from_url`.
+The `ImageAnalysisClient` has two overloads for the method `analyze`:
-* `analyze_from_buffer`: Analyze an image from an input [bytes](https://docs.python.org/3/library/stdtypes.html#bytes-objects) object.
+* Analyze an image from an input [bytes](https://docs.python.org/3/library/stdtypes.html#bytes-objects) object.
 The client will upload the image to the service as part of the REST request.
-* `analyze_from_url`: Analyze an image from a publicly-accessible URL, via the `ImageUrl` object.
+* Analyze an image from a publicly-accessible URL.
 The client will send the image URL to the service.
-The service will download the image.
+The service will fetch the image.

 The examples below show how to do both.
-The `analyze_from_buffer` examples populate the input `bytes` object by loading an image from a file on disk.
+The `analyze` from an input `bytes` object examples populate the `bytes` object by loading an image from a file on disk.

 ### Supported image formats